travsey/BurstSMS/README.md

 # BurstSMS
-For Bursts SMS testing and learning
+For Bursts SMS testing and learning!